107208579/mqtt2caldav/README.md

 **EVENT Details :: Rounding**
-Specifies if the event start time (DTSTART) has minutes rounded to the closest defined value.
+Specifies if the event start time (DTSTART) has minutes rounded up or down to the closest defined value.
 ```
 "EVENT_ROUNDING": "5",
 ```